netzero-labs/tesla-solar-download/README.md

 ## Deprecation Notice

-**Tesla disabled Owner API access aound 6/12/2026, so this project is no longer functional.
-We will archive it on Jul 1, 2026.
+**Tesla disabled Owner API access around Jun 12, 2026, so this project is no longer functional.
+We will archive it on Aug 1, 2026.
 As an alternative, use the [Netzero app](https://www.netzero.energy) app to download data.**

 ## Introduction